YordanGeorgiev/qto/doc/md/userstories_doc.md

 ### 7.1.
+Database userstories

+#### 7.1.1.
+Database to json files data load
+As the ETL and Integration Specialist
+In order to be able to quickly move all the project data into a different storage format I want to be able to export the project db data into json files - one per table via a single shell call.

+#### 7.1.2.
+Database metadata export
+As the ETL and Integration Specialists
+In order to be able to show, communicate and store the meta-data of my application I want to be able to export the project's database meta-data into an xls file.

+### 7.2.
 System deployability
 As the SysAdmin
 In order to be able to provide access to a new database driven application to my organization I want to be able to deploy an instance of the qto application and spawn a new project out of it in less than a hour from a clean Linux host including AWS.

-### 7.2.
-Database to json files data load
-As the ETL and Integration Specialist
-In order to be able to quickly move all the project data into a different storage format I want to be able to export the project db data into json files - one per table via a single shell call.